levelupnewsletter/levelup-blog/src/content/post/blog/what-i-learned-working-for-a-dev-agency.md

 Maybe you're a new dev, or an aspiring one, or simply deciding which path to take.

 Is it really true that working on a dev agency allows you to experience it all?
-Is it that enough to consider it a legitimate path?
+Is that enough to consider it a legitimate path?

 Let me share my experience with you: